opea-project/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 ### Validate Microservices

-Note, before verify the microservices by curl or API, please make sure the **ports** of the microservices are opened in the firewall of the cloud node.
+Note, if access from remote client, before verify the microservices by curl or API, please make sure the **ports** of the microservices are opened in the firewall of the cloud node.

 1. TEI Embedding Service